 Which leads me to my next point…

-You can be happy with less
+You can be happy with “enough”

 One of the best reasons to scale is that you can make more money.
-Awesome, because we all know that more money is the answer to our problems, right? (*Sarcastic tone)

 Sure, money is necessary to buy food and survive.
-But when you create a dependency on money or trick yourself into believing that “everything will be okay as soon as I make over $XXX,XXX per year” you’ll find that the more you have, the more you need to keep growing and make more.Because “more” is so vague, “more” is never enough.Click To Tweet
+But when you create a dependency on money or trick yourself into believing that “everything will be okay as soon as I make over $X per year” you’ll find that the more you have, the more you need to keep growing and make more.Because “more” is so vague, “more” is never enough.Click To Tweet

 Scaling the business without sacrificing some of this freedom would be almost impossible.

 Now, this is just one man’s opinion.
 Like I said earlier, every business is different and people are motivated by different things.
-At the very least, I hope I can challenge a few people’s beliefs around whether scaling really is the right answer.
+At the very least, I hope I can challenge a few people’s beliefs about whether scaling really is the right answer.

 Let me know what you think in the comments below!